pandeysudan1/MTK-notes/latex-diagrams/README.md

 make clean
 ```

-## Diagram convention
+## Diagram conventions

 1. Inputs enter from the left and outputs leave to the right.
-2. Dynamic components are rectangular blocks.
+2. Dynamic components use rectangular blocks.
 3. Summing junctions use circular nodes.
-4. Physical-energy paths and control-signal paths are kept visually distinct by geometry and labels rather than decorative styling.
+4. Physical and control paths are distinguished by topology and labels, not decorative styling.
 5. Symbols should match the equations used in the corresponding model.
-6. Each diagram should compile as a standalone PDF so it can be included directly in papers or Beamer slides.
+6. Every figure compiles as a standalone PDF for direct use in papers and Beamer.
+7. Hydropower diagrams should expose the physical sequence first, then control and measurement loops.
+8. FCR figures should separate test signal, controller, plant response and requirement evaluation.

-## Next diagrams
+## Planned additions

-Planned figures include reservoir-pipe-surge-tank-turbine-generator chains, governor/FCR loops, SMIB models, two-area AGC, and ModelingToolkit component/connector architecture.
+Next additions should include:

+- two-area AGC
+- turbine lookup-table architecture
+- ModelingToolkit connector/component graph
+- FCR-D activation/deactivation sequence
+- causal vs acausal modeling comparison
+- Nordic multi-machine frequency-response architecture